Schedule E Explained for Rental Property Owners

 The Rule: If your average stay is 7 days or less AND you provide "substantial services" (daily cleaning, meals, tours), you are NOT a rental activity.
 You are a business (like a hotel).

-Common Schedule E Mistakes
+Schedule E Mistakes to Avoid

 Managing Multiple Properties?
 Let Us Handle the Books.